Norecipes - Elevating Everyday Meals

 Japanese Christmas Cake

 Following the events of the Meiji Restoration, Japan opened its doors to the world, and there was an influx of Western culture to Japan, including pastries and cakes as well as holidays like Christmas.
 In 1922, Fujiya, a western-style sweets maker, started producing Christmas Cakes and selling them through their shop in Ginza.
-Western-style desserts were considered an exotic luxury at the time, but by the 1970s, Christmas Cake had become as iconic as Santa Claus.
+Western-style desserts were considered an alluring luxury at the time, but by the 1970s, Christmas Cake had become as iconic as Santa Claus.

 These days Christmas Cakes come in all shapes and sizes, but they're most commonly a round layer cake made with layers of sponge cake, cream, and strawberries.
 To save time and effort, I've turned this version into a rustic roll cake, which only takes about ten minutes in the oven.

-Why This Recipe Works
+Why My Recipe Works

 • By heating the eggs and sugar in a double boiler before whipping them it makes for a foolproof sponge that's light and fluffy.